springernature/frontend-playbook/accessibility/introduction.md

 It is essential that the Web be accessible in order to provide equal access and equal opportunity to people with diverse abilities.
 Indeed, the [UN Convention on the Rights of Persons with Disabilities](https://www.un.org/development/desa/disabilities/) recognises access to information and communications technologies, including the Web, as a basic human right.

-Accessibility supports social inclusion for people with disabilities as well as others, such as older people, people in rural areas, and people in developing countries.
+Accessibility supports social inclusion for people with disabilities as well as others, such as older people, people in rural areas, and people in developing economies.

 ### Why do we care about accessibility?